RubyNixx/Process_Mining_R_Healthcare/README.md

 #### Datasets

 Fake data is used within project, which has been manually transformed to meet NHS Data Dictionary fields.
-(Bssed on this dataset: https://gitlab.com/healthcare2/process-mining-tutorial/-/blob/master/ArtificialPatientTreatment.csv?ref_type=heads)
+(Based on this dataset: https://gitlab.com/healthcare2/process-mining-tutorial/-/blob/master/ArtificialPatientTreatment.csv?ref_type=heads)

 The script loads this from the test data excel file and then generates a event log, so the only change you should need to make to get this to run on your own instance is to re-direct the readexcel file path to your own.